HenrikMoe/Service-Infrastructure/README.md

 - transfomer packs have enterprise pack interface

 ## Visualization User Interface
-- graph query assembly pack - the uis abov
+- graph query ie service assembly pack - the uis abov

 ## Env Management
 - graph domain management, opentofu pack for calling the image generator pack, staging and replications, interface for enterprise pack so it can display service info in the ui